 The HSA inventory was general in nature, resulting in major data gaps, especially those related to the distribution and abundance of aquatic organisms - native and introduced - inhabiting the streams.
 The State of Hawaii Division of Aquatic Resources (DAR) has since continued to expand the knowledge of aquatic biota in Hawaiian streams.
 Products from their efforts include the compilation and publication of an Atlas of Hawaiian Watersheds and Their Aquatic Resources for each of five major islands in the state (Kauai, Hawaii, Oahu, Molokai, and Maui).
 Each atlas describes watershed and stream features, distribution and abundance of stream animals and insect species, and stream habitat use and availability.
 Based on these data, a watershed and biological rating is assigned to each stream to allow comparison with other streams on the same island and across the state.
 The data presented in the atlases are collected from various sources, and much of the stream biota data are from stream surveys conducted by DAR.
-Figure 4-4 illustrates the DAR suvey locations on Nuaailua Stream.
+Figure 4-4 illustrates the DAR suvey locations on Makapipi Stream.
 Currently, efforts have been focused on updating the atlases with more recent stream survey data collected statewide, and developing up-to-date reports for Commission use in determining the interim IFS recommendations for east Maui.
-The following is a brief summary of findings for Nuaailua Stream.
+The following is a brief summary of findings for Makapipi Stream.

 - Point Quadrat Survey.
-While the available instream habitats were limited, a number of native stream animals were observed in Nuaailua Stream, including oopu nakea (Awaous guamensis), oopu nopili (Sicyopterus stimpsoni), oopu akupa (Eleotris sandwicensis), oopu alamoo (Lentipes concolor), opae kalaole (Atyoida bisulcata), hihiwai (Neritina granosa), and hapawai (Neritina vespertina).
-During the more recent surveys, almost all these stream animals were observed in the lower and middle reaches (below diversions).
-The opae kalaole had been seen in the upper reach during earlier surveys.
-Introduced species such as guppies (Poecilia reticulata) were observed in the lower reach and river prawns (Macrobrachium lar) were also observed in the lower and middle reaches.
-The poeciliid fishes dwell in the deep pools created above diversion structures and are known to transmit parasites to native fishes. - Estuary Survey.
-Cast net sampling of the stream mouth at Nuaailua resulted in catches of the endemic Hawaiian surf fish (Iso hawaiiensis) and aholehole (Kuhlia xenura).
-No flow was observed from the stream to the small coastal embayment. - Insect Survey.
-Native damselfly species were only observed in the upper reach of the stream and the DAR report did not specify which species of damselfly was present. - Watershed and Biological Rating.
-Nuaailua watershed rates above average (score of 7 out of 10) for Maui and statewide.
-A combination of forested lands and high rainfall amounts contribute to the rating of this watershed.
-The stream also rates above average (score of 7 out of 10) on biota due to the high diversity of native species observed in the stream.
+A number of native stream animals were observed in Makapipi Stream, including oopu naniha (Stenogobius hawaiiensis), oopu nakea (Awaous guamensis), oopu akupa (Eleotris sandwicensis), oopu alamoo (Lentipes concolor), opae kalaole (Atyoida bisulcata), and aholehole (Kuhlia xenura).
+During the most recent surveys, oopu alamoo was observed in the middle and upper reaches.
+Opae kalaole was only observed in the upper reach; although it was recorded to inhabit the lower and middle reaches of Makapipi Stream.
+Introduced species such as river prawns (Macrobrachium lar) were also observed in the stream. - Estuary Survey.
+Makapipi has a small estuary; however, no estuary survey was conducted. - Insect Survey.
+Native damselfly species were observed in the upper and headwater reaches Makapipi Stream.
+Of the damselflies observed were blackburn's Hawaiian damselfly (Megalagrion blackburni), beautiful Hawaiian damselfly (Megalagrion calliphya), Hawaiian upland damselfly (Megalagrion hawaiiense), blackline Hawaiian damselfly (Megalagrion nigrohamatum nigrohamatum), and pacific Hawaiian damselfly (Megalagrion pacificum).
+The pacific Hawaiian damselfly is currently proposed for listing as Endangered under the Federal Endangered Species Act.. - Watershed and Biological Rating.
+Makapipi watershed rates fairly well (score of 8 out of 10) for Maui and statewide.
+A combination of forested lands, high rainfall amounts, and moderate reach diversity contribute to the rating of this watershed.
+The stream rates above average (score of 6 out of 10) on biota due to the high diversity of native species as well as introduced species observed in the stream.